 First-time buyers don’t pay any Stamp Duty on properties priced up to £300,000 and only pay 5% on any amount paid above £300,000 and up to £500,000.
 It's a little different if you're a first-time buyer purchasing a shared ownership property.
 For more information on shared ownership properties and Stamp Duty, see our Stamp Duty guide.

-Use our stamp duty calculator and find out how much tax you will pay when buying a main residential or secondary property in England, Wales or Northern Ireland.
-This calculator uses the latest rates from the stamp duty changes that came into effect in November 2017.
+Use our Stamp Duty calculator below to find out exactly how much tax you'll pay when buying a main residential or secondary property in England or Northern Ireland.

-Once you know how much stamp duty you’ll be paying, speak to our experts and we’ll help you compare 1000s of mortgage deal from across the market to assess what your next steps are.
-If you are a landlord and buying a buy to let property use our buy to let stamp duty calculator.
+Once you know how much Stamp Duty you’ll be paying, speak to our experts and we’ll help you compare 1000s of mortgage deal from across the market to assess what your next steps are.
+If you're a landlord and are buying a buy-to-let property, use our buy-to-let Stamp Duty calculator.